-Risk Appetite was a key area within the Risk Management Improvement Plan 2023/24.
-Zurich Municipal provided two risk appetite sessions to CMT to work towards the development of a risk appetite statement for the Council.
-This work is ongoing during 2024/25 to help define the appetite for risk taking and the agreed levels of tolerance to ensure the Council develops appropriate risk mitigation strategies and systems of control.
+Risk Appetite remains an area for further development during 2025/26 to help define the appetite for risk taking and the agreed levels of tolerance to ensure the Council develops appropriate risk mitigation strategies and systems of control.
+Our Action Plan captures further work being carried out on risk.